1705 High House Road, Cary, NC 27513

 Do I need a referral?

 When it comes to children, High House Pediatric Dentistry encourages a team approach and good communication to your child, whether it’s dental caries, or problems breastfeeding, or delayed speech development.
 For parents with infants who are having problems breastfeeding, we strongly encourage you to speak with your IBCLC and let them know that you are considering a frenectomy procedure.
-It takes a village- and we want to make sure we are all in agreement on the best way to proceed for your child.
+It takes a village- and we want to make sure we are working together for your child’s sake.

 SO HOW DO I DECIDE?